FelixGame0705/FelixGame0705/README.md

 ## About Me

-**Short-term Goal:** Aspiring Web/Game developer with a strong passion for creating immersive and engaging web/game experiences.
+**Short-term Goal:** Operating a technology company that leverages AI agents to optimize software and website development workflows, delivering high-quality solutions at optimized costs for businesses of all sizes.

-**Long-term Goal:** Ambitious future Web/Game project manager, aiming to lead innovative projects and teams in the web/game industry.
+**Long-term Goal:** Operating a technology company that leverages AI agents to optimize software and website development workflows, delivering high-quality solutions at optimized costs for businesses of all sizes.

 ---